KahWee - Web Development, AI Tools & Tech Trends

 4. Deploy: bunx wrangler deploy

-The official migration guide has more for complex setups with Functions, but most static sites won't need it.
+The official migration guide covers complex setups with Functions.
+Most static sites will not need it.

 API Token Permissions

-If you're using an API token for deployment (recommended for CI/CD), you'll need these permissions:
+If you deploy with an API token (recommended for CI/CD), you need these permissions:

 Optional but recommended: